Please change your location to view this page.

 This page contains content that does not match your current location

-In general terms, fringe benefits tax (FBT) is a tax paid by an employer when it provides non-salary benefits to its employees.
-This often occurs when an employee chooses to have some of their salary paid in the form of benefits for example having some of their salary directed to paying their rent or to paying a car lease.
+In general terms, fringe benefits tax (FBT) is a tax paid by an employer when it provides non-salary benefits to its employees (or an employee's associate, for example, a family member).
+This often occurs when an employee chooses to have some of their salary paid in the form of benefits (for example - having some of their salary directed to paying their rent or to paying a car lease).

-The fringe benefit tax rate is 49% for the FBT year 31 March 2016 to 31 March 2017 (the highest marginal tax rate of 47%, plus Medicare levy of 2%).
+The fringe benefit tax rate is 47% for the FBT year 1 April 2021 to 31 March 2022.
 This is paid by an employer based on the value of non-salary benefits provided to its employees.
 Employers normally require employees to cover the FBT they pay so that the employer is not out-of-pocket because of the salary packaging arrangement chosen by the employee.

 FBT rates change from year to year.
 Please check the Australian Tax Office for the most recent rate.